 - There is an ideal level for the wastewater in the septic tank.
 If it’s too high, it’s not draining correctly towards the drain field.
 And, if it’s too low, the tank could be cracked.

-Give us a call today and we’ll get your septic tank and system scheduled for its annual inspection.
+Give us a call today and we’ll schedule your NC septic inspection.
 At Full Circle Environmental, we apply our environmentally-friendly methods combined with our customer-oriented approach to every job.
 We’re even available 24-hours a day for any emergency septic tank needs.
 We look forward to taking care of all of your septic tank’s inspection needs.